dmolina/pattern-observer-example/README.md

 if debugMode is enable.

-- Allow to main program to know the percentage of generated points inside the shape.
+- Allow to main program to know the percentage of generated points inside the sphere.

-- Allow to main program to generate points outside the sphere.
+- Allow to main program to know the global percentage of generated points inside one shape.

 - The DrawShpere and AcceptShape cannot be changed.